 This bridge is a historical place.
 As landmines were scattered around the area, this bridge was made to trade back prisoners of war safely.
 Nearly 13,000 prisoners of war were traded at the end of the Korean War.
 Now, the Freedom Bridge mostly serves as a place of remembrance for families who were separated.
 The bridge and surrounding area is filled with flags, ribbons, and music from speakers.
 On the ribbons and flags lots of texts and messages are written, often about the wish for a unified Korea.
 Also, a lot of families wrote messages about their lost loved ones, who either passed away or are in North Korea.

-Dorasan Station and Dorasan Observatory
+Dorasan Station and Dorasan Observatory at the DMZ

 The Dorasan Station yet again shows the wish of the South Koreans to unify with North Korea, and that they are optimistic about the future.
 It’s a railway station on the Gyeongui Line and the line runs through Pyongyang.
 It is a modern station, all ready to connect South Korea with North Korea, and they even have the plan to let it go all the way to Paris.
 However, even though North Korea cooperated in completing the rail way, they don’t allow the trains to run through their country.
 South Korea has the hope that when there is a unified Korea, the train line will connect both sides.